Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

 The PPIE presented the idea that it is important for patients and researchers to cooperate at all stages of the drug development process, to have "Meaningful: meaningful" discussions that do not end with "Thank you for your valuable input," and to ensure that patients' voices are reflected in drug development and the realization of better medical service delivery.
 He also expressed his thoughts on the importance of having "Meaningful" discussions and ensuring that patients' voices are reflected in the development of drugs and the provision of better medical services.
 He concluded his lecture with the message that it is important to continue to accumulate good examples of patient and citizen participation and to aim for the realization of medical care that patients want in the development and use of pharmaceutical products.

-The Patient Organization Collaboration Promotion Committee was established in 2012, but its base efforts date back to 1999.
+The Patient Cooperation Committee was established in 2012, but its base efforts date back to 1999.
 Currently, the committee aims to work with patient groups to realize "patient-participatory medicine.

-Through his presentation, Dr. Kato's message was that collaboration among various stakeholders, including patient groups and pharmaceutical companies, will play an important role in realizing a better healthcare environment.
+Through his presentation, Dr. Kato's message was that collaboration among various stakeholders, including patient groups and JPMA, will play an important role in realizing a better healthcare environment.

-As an introduction to the activities and policies for FY2024, Chair Nakaji outlined the PPI activities of the Drug Evaluation Committee and explained the results of the surveys and questionnaires conducted on citizens and patients.
+Chairperson Nakaji introduced the activities and policies for FY2024, outlining the PPI activities of the Drug Evaluation Committee and the results of the surveys and questionnaires conducted among the public and patients.
 The results of the survey showed that there are issues related to access to information (not being able to access reliable information, low usability of information websites) and information content (insufficient amount of information, information is difficult to understand).
-Next, he explained about the efforts of regulatory authorities, drug discovery ecosystem, the website of the Pharmaceutical Manufacturers Association of Japan (PMAJ), and information disclosure using social networking services (SNS).
+Then, he explained about the efforts of regulatory authorities, drug discovery ecosystem, JPMA's website, and information disclosure using SNS (Social Networking Service).

 Finally, the results of the survey to date indicate that there are issues with access to clinical trial information and the quality of its content, and the panel indicated that they will continue to emphasize dialogue with patients and the public and improve the provision of information, with the aim of promoting participation in clinical trials and improving drug literacy.
 He also concluded his presentation by expressing his hope that the committee will contribute to the national effort to strengthen drug discovery and eliminate drug lag/loss.